lalitjoshi06/tataplay_url/README.md

 b) npm run dev
 3) Enjoy!

-Note : use this playlist on OTT Navigator and set to reload data to 10 min bcz hmac expires in every 10 min for most of channels.
+**Note : **use this playlist on OTT Navigator and set to reload data to 10 min bcz hmac expires in every 10 min for most of channels.
+         Need to fix for vercel
+         use render for now

 Special thanks to CodeCrafters for their API.